Mothercare's UK operations collapse as High Street woes rage on

 Mothercare will now focus abroad as it sets out to return the rest of the group to profitability by fiscal year 2021.

-The company said it has raised 3.2 million pounds through a 10 pence a share placing and that it was in talks for up to 50 million pounds more in funding from third parties including a standby underwritten equity issue and a new term loan facility.
+The company said it had raised 3.2 million pounds through a 10 pence a share placing and that it was in talks for up to 50 million pounds more in funding from third parties including a standby underwritten equity issue and a new term loan facility.

-Mothercare added that the existing 24 million pounds bank debt facilities will be paid down by the administration process.
+Mothercare added that the existing bank debt facilities amounting to 24 million pounds would be paid down by the administration process.

 The restructuring also includes an agreement that has been reached with the Mothercare pension trustees to a reduction in the planned contributions over the next 18 months, the company said.